jasonbayton/11ty/_src/android/android-enterprise-faq/view-all-certified-devices.md

 ## How do I validate a device is GMS certified?

-This is surprisingly not that easy to discern for the general public, as Google doesn't explicitly maintain a list of certified devices under the heading of certified devices.
+This is surprisingly not that easy to discern for the general public, as Google doesn't explicitly maintain a list of certified devices under the heading of _certified devices_.

-Instead, there are two indirect means of validating devices are certified:
+Instead, there are three indirect means of validating devices are certified:

 1. Check the OEM/ODM has an agreement with Google - [https://www.android.com/certified/partners/](https://www.android.com/certified/partners/)
 2. View Google Play's Compatibility document, as any certified device will show up here - [https://support.google.com/googleplay/answer/1727131](ttps://support.google.com/googleplay/answer/1727131)